 At Sand Institute we follow a three day program protocol as alternative eye care improvement of the vision.
 This is a comprehensive 3 day program with one year of follow up care.

 The summary of the 3 day program is as follows and what is included in the 3 day program.

 A in depth eye history: This is required to explore and understand the underlying cause of the disease, which has contributed to the eye problem and use this information to develop a treatment plan to regain vision.

 Past medical history: This is very important, as it will show the connection between physical problems and those contributing to your eye disease

-Medications: every medicine can have a toxic effects on the eye condition of you eye
+Medications: every medicine can have a toxic effect on the eye condition of your eye.

-Evaluation of stressors in your life: We help you to establish a program to reduce them
+Evaluation of the stresses in your life: We help you to establish a program to reduce the stress in your life.

-Investigation of heavy metal exposure: Diagnostic testing– Important to find out where you are with your vision, what needs to be done and then we repeat these tests at the end of the 3 days to measure your improvement your improvement.
+Investigation of heavy metal exposure: Diagnostic testing– It is important to find out where you are with your vision, what needs to be done and then we repeat these tests at the end of the 3 days program to measure your improvement.